-If you have any interaction with the public at all, you’ve probably noticed that there are a lot of sickly people out there right now.
+If you have any interaction with the public at all, you’ve probably noticed that there are a lot ofsickly people out there right now.
 Half my Facebook feed consists of folks who are whinging about their sore throats, hacking coughs, and other less-than-fun symptoms, and chances are that any store you step into will have at least one nose-blowing, wheezing sad sack wandering about.
-We can try to prevent ourselves from getting sick by eating well, getting enough rest, washing our hands, and loading up on vitamins, but if and when the cold gremlins win out, it’s good to have some soothing home remedies at hand.
+We can try to prevent ourselves from getting sick by eating well, getting enough rest, and washing our hands, but if and when the cold gremlins win out, it’s good to have some soothing home remedies at hand.

 Horehound Cough Drops

 Horehound has been used medicinally since the Roman era and with good cause: this merry little member of the mint family works wonders for all kinds of respiratory issues.
 I love horehound lozenges for bronchitis and bad colds when I end up with a gross, phlegmmy, hacking cough, and they’re also great for soothing raw throats (which usually end up sore from coughing so much).
 Just one note: horehound is rather bitter, so these aren’t the most ideal for kids.
 If you don’t like bitter flavours, or you’re making these primarily for children, ditch the horehound and use 1/4 cup of slippery elm powder, or else a mixture of the two herbs.

 - 1/4 cup dried horehound leaves (OR equal parts horehound/slippery elm to make up 1/4 cup)

 - 1 cup water

 - 1 1/2 cups honey (it’s best to use raw honey from a local apiary, if possible)

 - A glass, stainless steel, or ceramic sauce pot/pan

 - A Cookie sheet

 - Butter or coconut oil or Powdered sugar combined with sweet rice flour or cornstarch in a 50:50 ratio